What Does This Vaccine Help Prevent?

 Clean all wounds right away.
 Follow up with your doctor for care to block a tetanus infection.

-Keep babies and other people at high risk away from infected people.
+Babies and people at high risk should avoid contact with infected people.

 If there is an outbreak, all people who may have been exposed should be brought up to date with their shots.
-Keep babies and other people at high risk away from infected people.
+Babies and people at high risk should avoid contact with infected people.
 Finding out whether you have the disease right away can help stop it from spreading.

 WHERE CAN I GET MORE INFORMATION?